speckerf/treemendous/README.md

 summarize_output(result)
 ```

-From $2171$ species names in total, we were able to match $1848$ according to the backbone `WFO`, with $1800$ names matching exactly, and $48$ species names matching using fuzzy- and suffix-matching.
-Besides information about the matching process, the output contains the old names (prefix `Orig.`) as well as the matched names (prefix `Matched.`) as follows:
+From $2171$ species names in total, we were able to match $1822$ according to the backbone _BGCI_, with $1779$ names matching exactly, and $43$ species names matching using fuzzy- and suffix-matching.
+Besides information about the matching process, the output contains the old names (prefix _Orig._) as well as the matched names (prefix _Matched._) as follows:

 ```{r}
 result %>%